HossHAJ/dataanalysis-/Progress log .md

 ### 26th March:

 - Houcem: Finalized the scoping document and started working on the teaser (a short introduction or promotional material for the project).
-- Maximilien: Making the Conclusion.
+- Maximilien: Making the Conclusion, responding to the initial question: Which least polluting car to buy?
-- Lina: Making the sketches + Teaser.
+- Lina: Making the sketches+design iterations+key decisions.

 ### 29th March:

 - Houcem: Wrote a detailed document explaining how to launch and interact with the visualizations.
 - Maximilien: Making the Conclusion.
-- Lina: Making the sketches.
+- Lina: Making the sketches+design iterations+key decisions.